 Some will question the ability to reduce costs by essentially adding another motor into the equation but you have to look at the larger scale of things.
 The truck’s main engine is big, bulky and fuel hungry.
 It was built with the primary task of providing the power to pull heavy loads for long distances.
 The APU is much smaller and was built with a different objective in mind; to provide constant power to much less demanding items, such as your heating and air conditioning or power for a laptop and more.
 In the same manner that a motorcycle is much friendlier on fuel consumption than cars, the same is true here.
 You can avoid the penalty of idling when you are not supposed to while consuming much less fuel and putting way less hours on your engine.
 Less hours on your engine mixed in with the fact that idling is tough on an engine in the first place equals out to mean lower truck maintenance costs for you.

 It’s a no-brainer that having a preventative maintenance schedule is essential to keeping your fleet running efficiently and legally over the road.
 But what if there was a way to extend your service intervals so you can spend more time on the road and less time (and money) in the shop?
 Because the APU is integrated with the truck’s operating system it can run almost every device under the hood.
-This multi-functionality feature decreases the overuse of other components like the HVAC system and can extend the life of your engine.
+This multi-functionality feature decreases the overuse of other components, like the HVAC system, and can extend the life of your engine.
 You can call the APU the MVP of the truck.
 It can reduce the wear and tear on other parts and in return it can reduce the time you spend on maintenance and repairs overall.

 Should You Invest in a Diesel or Electric APU?

-On the up side both serve their purpose well by taking the additional stress off of your truck engine and reducing your consumption of diesel fuel.
+On the upside, both serve their purpose well by taking the additional stress off of your truck engine and reducing your consumption of diesel fuel.

 Owning a trucking company presents you with a number of important decisions to make, from choosing the right trucking insurance to negotiating freight.
 This is one decision that can be easy for owner-operators.
 By investing in quality equipment like an APU, you are investing in your business’ future.
 Need help with financing?
 There are a number of ways, such as equipment financing to expand or upgrade your fleet.
-Choose APU to fuel your company’s success this year!
+Invest in an APU to fuel your company’s success this year!

 Are you interested in finding additional ways to save your company money?
 Give our team of trucking experts a call and they will be glad to help!
 913.393.6100